tonyedwardspz/mission-to-mars-dashboard/README.md

 ## Usage

-The current main branch build is available at [missiontomarsdash.netlify.app/](https://missiontomarsdash.netlify.app/);
+The current main branch build is available at [missiontomarsdash.netlify.app/](https://missiontomarsdash.netlify.app/).

-If your working locally, the most recently built version of the application can be found in the `/_site` folder.
+If you're working locally, the most recently built version of the application can be found in the `/_site` folder.
 This is the folder you can copy else where, and double click the `index.html` page to launch the dashboard.
-You'll only need a web browser.
+You'll only need a web browser installed.
 If you can't use the live hosted site during a mission, this is how the dashboard should be used.

+To start a new mission, go to the setup tab and enter the new mission details.
+This will wipe all locally stored data and generate the Core Coin prices for the mission.
+You can then add teams.

+The Admin tab will allow you to administer the ongoing mission.

+The changing price of core coin is controlled to not get out of hand, based on the starting price.
+Talk to Tony or Liam if you want to tweak the way prices work.
+It's all configurable!

+If developing the site, when creating a new mission, use dates a couple days either side of todays dates.

 ## Deployment